Employee Time Tracking: The Best Time Clock Systems in 2021

 - A timesheet calculator

 - Time adjustment options

 - Smart alerts and notifications

 Before you introduce a clock-in clock-out app to your team, make sure they understand why you want them to use it.
 More often, employees feel like they are being spied on by management through time tracking apps.
 Since you don’t want them to start thinking you don’t trust them, honesty is your best policy.

 In reality, time trackers are used for employee monitoring, not spying.
 They help managers know how working hours are spent so they can estimate the duration it takes to complete projects.
 With that information, clients can be charged accordingly.
 It is especially useful for remote workers working from different geographical locations – it makes collaboration easy.

 Make it clear how the clock-in system is also a good thing for them by sharing some of the benefits they stand to gain.

-It is important to track the time daily.
-When starting out, employees can easily forget to clock in and clock out.
+It is important to track time daily.
+When starting out, employees can easily forget to clock in and out.
 Every second counts, including those spent with clients.
-Remind them to clock in as soon as they get to the office (or start work for those work remotely) and to clock out the moment they pack up for the day.
+Remind them to clock in as soon as they get to the office (or start work if they work remotely) and to clock out the moment they call it a day.

 Use the Time Clock System Company-Wide